Juschwy/businesstrips-example-with-fly/README.md

 each part has his own Dockerfile all will be started with docker compose

-- it is the start of our exercise to deploy the dockerized workspace to a cloud which can be chosen!
+- it is the start of our exercise to deploy the dockerized workspace to a cloud, which can be chosen!
 - Example Pipeline from Bitbucket: Build, Publish and Run a Docker Image on Digital Ocean from Bitbucket Pipeline on Push
 - Build, Publish and Run a Docker Image on Digital Ocean from Docker-Hub

 ---
 ## Was haben wir gemacht

-### Github Action
+### GitHub Action

 - 3 Deployments für DB, Backend & Frontend
 - Token für fly.io eingebaut
-- Deployment nach Github Lable
+- Deployment nach GitHub Lable

 ### Backend